In video games where the player is given a flashlight, it will come in one of two flavors; the Infinite Flashlight

 - However, the night vision goggles DO only last for a few minutes before you have to charge.
 Justified in the sense that any working night-vision equipment, and the rechargeable batteries of same, will be at least 20 years old.

 - Doom 3: BFG Edition replaces the flashlight weapon from the original Doom 3 with a Half-Life style armor-mounted flashlight.
-It lasts about 30 seconds, but recharges in about 3 seconds, so you can keep the hallways lit pretty much forever as long as you flick the flashlight on and off over and over.
+True to the trope, it lasts about thirty seconds but recharges in about three, so you can keep the hallways lit pretty much forever as long as you flick the flashlight on and off over and over.

 - The Crysis nanosuit has a night vision set which last sixty seconds or so.